ablueblaze/FM-004-social-proof-setion/README.md

   - Do a better job of utilizing css grid.
   - Definitely implement Grid for the staggering design.
     The staggard design is currently done with margins.

+  - Implement changes based on the feed back from Frontend Mentor

 ## My Process